 Abstract

 Recently, a number of studies have reported somewhat contradictory patterns of temporal trends in arthropod abundance, from decline to increase.
-Arthropods often exhibit non-monotonous abundance variations over time, making it important to account for temporal coverage in interpretation of abundance trends, which is often overlooked in statistical analysis.
+Arthropods often exhibit non-monotonous variation in abundance over time, making it important to account for temporal coverage in interpretation of abundance trends, which is often overlooked in statistical analysis.
 Combining four recently analysed datasets that led to contrasting outcomes, we first show that temporal abundance variations of arthropods are non-monotonous.
 Using simulations, we show non-monotony is likely to bias estimated linear abundance trends.
 Finally, analysing empirical data, we show that heterogeneity in estimated abundance trends is significantly related to the variation in temporal baseline of analysed time series.
 Once differences in baseline years, habitats and continents are accounted for, we do not find any statistical difference in estimated linear abundance trends among the four datasets.
 We also show that short time series produce more stochastic abundance trends than long series, making the dearth of old and long-term time series a strong limitation in the assessment of temporal trends in arthropod abundance.
-The lack of time series with a baseline year anterior to global change acceleration is likely to lead to an underestimation of global change effects on biodiversity.
+The lack of time series with a baseline year before global change acceleration is likely to lead to an underestimation of global change effects on biodiversity.

 Introduction

 Over the last decades, many studies have documented a biodiversity crisis on the basis of high extinction rates (Dirzo & Raven 2003; Ceballos et al. 2015) and population losses or declines (Butchart et al. 2010; Ceballos et al. 2017), mainly in vertebrates.
 Worldwide erosion of biodiversity is caused by anthropogenic global change (Sala et al. 2000), i.e. a set of pressures including among others land use change, climate warming, overexploitation, or pollution (Steffen et al. 2006).
 In recent years, invertebrates, and especially arthropods, have been at the centre of a debate (Dornelas & Daskalova 2020; McDermott 2021) regarding the magnitude and even the directionality of the temporal trends in their abundance.
 Some studies showed a strong decline on the basis of standardized inventories (Hallmann et al. 2017; Seibold et al. 2019), while analyses of meta-datasets assembling heterogeneous time series evidenced a decline of terrestrial, but an increase of aquatic arthropods (Pilotto et al. 2020; van Klink et al. 2020) or no overall decline (Crossley et al. 2020).
-Finally, an analysis of opportunistic occurrence data revealed non-monotonous dynamics but no overall decline (Outhwaite et al. 2020).
+Finally, an analysis of opportunistic occurrence data revealed non-monotonous dynamics and no overall decline (Outhwaite et al. 2020).